otc weight loss medications that work

 “Almost 25% of Americans have used diet pills and/or supplements to try and lose weight.”21

-Otc diet pill warnings
+OTC diet pill warnings

 People who are already at a healthy weight should also be cautious.
 The risks and side effects of these products might not be worth it for them21.